yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

 VCEI exceptions         : not available
 }}}
 == JTAG ==
-There seems to be a 14 pin unpopulated jtag, but it's not that important as the redboot boatloader doesn't seem to be crippled.
+There seems to be a 14 pin unpopulated JTAG, but it is not that important as the RedBoot boatloader does not seem to be crippled.

 == Original software ==
 {{{